 This event brings laboratory suppliers together with hundreds of Harvard researchers, PIs, grad students, lab managers, professors, purchasing agents and end users interested in acquiring the best and newest equipment as well as technologies to further research.

-There is still time to book and save money with early registration pricing so call now to reserve your space!
+There is still time to book and save money with early registration pricing so call now to reserve space!
 Lab equipment suppliers wishing to increase their sales should plan on participating.

 Here are some key stats to remember: